owenscott/csv2xml/README.md

 This is a very new module and the API should not be considered stable.
 Next steps include:

 * Supporting an optional callback API in addition to the streaming implementation
-* Modifying the "mapping" object passed in at config to take xpath strings instead of xpath-like arrays
 * Supporting CSVs without explicit primary keys
 * Allowing the user to specify "constants" which are added to every XML object
 * Supporting multiple input CSVs and arbitrary joins based on user configuration